AdithyaBhat17/take-home-assignment/README.md

 Please note that we mainly take into consideration the following evaluation criteria:

 - How close your app is to the mock-ups?
+- You've only used the libraries mentioned below.
 - Your app is responsive enough on mobiles, tablets and computers.
 - How clean, organized and optimized your code is.
 - (Bonus) How good your unit test code coverage is (80% is the minimum requirement)